Retrieval-based Knowledge Augmented Vision Language Pre-training: Experiment Results

 \subsection{Evaluation on Entity Linking tasks}

 REAVL is also capable of linking the visual mentions in the image to the corresponding named entity in knowledge graphs.
 To demonstrate the ability, we compared REAVL with the existing multi-modal entity linking models.
 We followed the evaluation settings used by \cite{wang2022wikidiverse} and \cite{sun2022wikiperson} to report the comparison results with existing methods in Table \ref{tab:el_results}.
-Considering the format of entities in KBs, such as textual descriptions, images, and other structured attributes, we only consider the visual (image) to textual (descriptions and names) entity linking.
+Considering the format of entities in KBs, we only consider the visual (image) to textual (descriptions and names) entity linking.

-As we can see, ViT+BERT has achieved reasonably good performance for R@10 (i.e, 61.76 at WikiDiverse and 78.72 at WikiPerson), which demonstrates the effectiveness of the pre-training model.
+As we can see, ViT+BERT has achieved reasonably good performance for R@10 (i.e., 61.76 at WikiDiverse and 78.72 at WikiPerson), which demonstrates the effectiveness of the pre-training model.
 Moreover, we can see that the CLIP, which is pre-trained with about 400M image-caption pairs, has achieved the strongest baseline performances, which demonstrates the effectiveness in combining both visual description and textual description.
 Our model has outperformed the CLIP model on 5 out of 6 metrics across the two datasets, proving that our pre-training objectives on multi-modal data such as MLM and MVM have promoted the training of the knowledge retriever.
-The slightly lower performance in R@100 is expected as we usually select candidate entities within the Top-50 for training due to the limitation of the length of knowledge-augmented model.
+The slightly lower performance in R@100 is expected as we select candidate entities within the Top-50 for training due to the limitation of the length of the knowledge-augmented model.